luassoares/Compare-Reference-Genome/04_denovo/README.md

 # *de novo* approach
-We run the *de novo* approach using STACKS.
+We performed the de novo analysis using Stacks, following the pipeline described by Rivera-Colón and Catchen (2022).
+SNPs were identified using the denovo_map.pl module.

-We used the denovo map.pl Stacks module to identify SNPs from reads.
-We performed the parameter optimization (Rivera-Colón and Catchen 2022) by running the de novo pipeline multiple times on a subset of 20 individuals, iterating over increasing M/n = 1–9 and per run.
-This method seeks the assembly parameters (M and n) that maximize the number of R80 loci in the dataset (the number of polymorphic loci present in at least 80% of samples).
+Parameter optimization was carried out on a subset of 20 individuals, running the de novo pipeline multiple times with increasing values of M and n (from 1 to 9).
+This optimization seeks the combination of parameters that maximizes the number of R80 loci—polymorphic loci present in at least 80% of the samples.

 > [!NOTE]
->Data sets:
+>**Data sets**
 >
->**alt**: POP
+>-**alt**: POP
->
->**grp**: Intra-P4
+>-**grp**: Intra-P4
->
->**phylo** : Inter-C4
+>-**phylo** : Inter-C4

-### The optimization:
+### Parameter optimization

-For each group we run the shell scripts on ```opt-denvo-alt|grp|phylo```:
+For each dataset, we ran the following shell script ```opt-denvo-alt|grp|phylo```:
 ```shell
 #!/bin/bash
     for n in 1 2 3 4 5 6 7 8 9 10;